Picking the right insurance agency management system can feel overwhelming.

 Features are where Applied Epic shines.
 It covers almost everything – policy management, accounting, quoting, reporting, renewals, marketing, and more.

 If your agency has complex needs across different departments, Epic can handle it.
-Custom dashboards and role-based workflows are a plus.
+Custom dashboards and role-based workflows are a plus for improving workflow efficiency.

 Applied Epic is highly customizable, but that flexibility comes at a cost, both in time and effort.